Stavros-kanel19/spc-quality-control/README.md

 A desktop Python application for Statistical Process Control (SPC) and quality analysis.

-This project was created to support quality-control work by analyzing historical production data, comparing current measurements with past performance, and visualizing process behavior through SPC charts and statistical summaries.
+This project was created to support quality control work by analyzing historical production data, comparing current measurements with past performance, and visualizing process behavior through SPC charts and statistical summaries.

 ## Features